 React Hooks: A Comprehensive Guide with Examples

-React Hooks allow developers to use state and other React features inside functional components, providing a more concise and readable way to manage component logic and state compared to class-based components.
+React Hooks make it easy to use state and other React features in functional components.
+They simplify managing component logic and state, offering a cleaner and more readable alternative to class-based components.

-In this tutorial, we'll cover the basics of React Hooks and show you how to use them in your React applications.
+In this tutorial, we'll cover the basics of React Hooks and show you how to use them in your applications!

 Prerequisites